jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 ####Pittsburg, KS (0 miles)

 Tuan and I decided to take a rest day in Kansas.
-We made a trip to the post office, shopped for some new biking shirts, and then spent all afternoon at the local bikeshop, Tailwind Cyclery, getting my bike worked on.
+We made a trip to the post office, shopped for some new biking shirts, and then spent all afternoon at the local bike shop.

-I had just taken my bike in to make sure that the way we had fixed the bent derailleur was going to be ok, but it turned out there were many more serious things wrong with it.
+I just took my bike in to make sure that the way we had fixed the bent derailleur was going to be ok, but it turned out there were many more serious things wrong with it.
 The derailleur was installed improperly, the stem was loose, the gearing needed major adjustment, and the wheels were out of true.
 Yikes.

-Once the guy at the bike shop had finished with my bike (and burned a hole in my pocket) my bike rode like a dream machine!
+Once the guy at the bike shop had finished with my bike (and burned a hole in my pocket) it rode like a dream machine!
 I didn't even realize there was anything wrong with it before, but it runs noticeably more smoothly and quietly now.

-Resting in Pittsburg was a fortuitous decision, because a bunch of Westbound cyclists caught up with us.
-Our friend, Mike, who had taken a detour to meet his wife in Wichita, met us there, and then we also ran into a pair of men from Oregon (Jerry and Jonathan) and a pair of Brits (Paul and Terry).
+Resting in Pittsburg was a fortuitous decision, as it gave a bunch of Westbound cyclists a chance to catch up with us.
+Our friend, Mike met us there, and then we also ran into a pair of men from Oregon (Jerry and Jonathan) and a pair of Brits (Paul and Terry).

 Mike, Paul, Terry, Tuan, and I all camped at the city park.
-We had a great time drinking summer shandy and shooting the breeze until well after dark
+We had a great time drinking summer shandy and shooting the breeze until well after dark.